jwp528/Project-Euler-Problems/README.md

 # Project-Euler-Problems
 This repo contains solutions in multiple languages for problems found on the [project euler site](https://projecteuler.net/archives).
+As per Project Eulers request I will only be posting multi-code solutions to the first 100 problems.

 Each Problem found in the problems folder will have the following layout:
 1. The problem folder itself will be named as the problem in kebab case.